-persons severely injured in road traffic accidents in 2018
+persons were killed in road traffic accidents in 2019

 |Killed||Severely injured||Killed||Severely injured|

 |1Severely injured are total number of seriously injured and very seriously injured.|

 |Passengers of car||15||94||14||92|

 |Cyclists , pedestrians and persons sledging||19||140||21||166|

 |1Seriously injured are total figures for seriously injured and very seriously injured.|

 |Total||108||78||30||4 358||2 610||1 748||565||353||212|

 |85 years or older||7||3||4||56||27||29||10||3||7|